-Each year the College of Veterinary Medicine (CVM) welcomes new graduate students to their degree program during the Orientation & Leadership Retreat.
-This week long event kicks-off the WSU training experience for the entering graduate students who can participate.
+Each year, WSU's College of Veterinary Medicine (CVM) welcomes new graduate students to their degree program during the Orientation & Leadership Retreat.
+This week-long event kicks-off the WSU training experience for the entering graduate students who can participate.
 CVM faculty trainers and current graduate students participate, too!
 The offerings include ten sessions from the iPBS Leadership & Professional Series, such as responsible conduct of research, biological safety and laboratory safety, academic integrity, fall semester course advisement, registration and much more.
 The week includes time for activities, informal bonding, and leadership development.

 2020: Tuesday August 18th - Thursday August, 20th

 Who: New biomedical graduate students with CVM, Faculty trainers & staff, as well as current graduate students